Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 You should only use `Recording.Random` for random values (and you MUST make the same number of random calls in the same order every test run)

-You can use `Recording.Now` and `Recording.UtcNow` if you need certain values to capture the time the test was recorded.
+You can use `Recording.Now` and `Recording.UtcNow` if you need to use date or time values that will be included in the recording.

 It's possible to add additional recording variables for advanced scenarios (like custom test configuration, etc.) by using `Recording.SetVariable` or `Recording.GetVariable`.